Industry Insights 6 min read

 • Speeding up the initial translation process

-But there's a difference between content that only needs to be understood and content that needs to perform.
+But there is a difference between content that only needs to be understood and content that needs to perform.

 The UAE context adds another layer

 A professional in Dubai might read your English website, then switch to Arabic when reviewing a contract.
-Or they'll see your Arabic ad, then visit your English landing page.
+Or they will see your Arabic ad, then visit your English landing page.

-If the tone doesn't match across languages, it creates a subtle disconnect.
+If the tone does not match across languages, it creates a subtle disconnect.
 The brand feels inconsistent.
 Less trustworthy.
 Less professional.

 This is something AI genuinely cannot handle.
 It translates language.
-It doesn't translate brand voice.
+It does not translate brand voice.

 The real question to ask

-Before deciding how to handle translation, the question isn't "Can AI do this?"
+Before deciding how to handle translation, the question is not “Can AI do this?”

 For some content, 90% is fine.
 For other content, that 10% gap is where you lose the client, confuse the reader, or weaken your position.

 Machine translation is fast and cheap.
-But speed and cost aren't the only factors.
+But speed and cost are not the only factors.

-The question is whether the content represents you the way you'd represent yourself.
+The question is whether the content represents you the way you would represent yourself.

 Final thought